 Venous Thrombectomy is the removal of a blood clot from the leg vein with surgery.
 This procedure is done in cases where the patient has acute vein blockage and/or severe symptoms.

 Here we read all about the Deep Vein Thrombosis Treatment, Diagnosis, Prevention, and its Symptoms.
-DVT symptoms may appear right away or might take as long as a year to show up.
+DVT symptoms and signs may appear right away or might take as long as a year to show up.
 Once treated, there is also a high chance of recurring.
-Wearing compression stockings can reduce the risk of developing any kind of venous disorder and keep your veins healthy and fit.
+Wearing graduated DVT stockings can reduce the risk of developing any kind of venous disorder and keep your veins healthy and fit.
 There are several benefits of medical compression socks.
-Wearing these regularly with or without any symptoms of venous insufficiency will always keep you ahead of the curve in terms of vein health.
+Wearing these regularly, with or without any symptoms of venous insufficiency, will always keep you ahead of the curve in terms of vein health.